Neuronized Priors for Bayesian Sparse Linear Regression: Sampling and Optimization with Neuronized Priors

 A most direct and effective approach for conducting sparse Bayesian linear regression is to employ a discrete SpSL prior for the coefficients.
-When the continuous component of this prior is conjugate to the Gaussian likelihood, one of the best known computational strategies is to integrate out all the continuous parameters (e.g., regression coefficients and the variance parameter) and to sample directly the binary indicator vector $\bgamma$ in \eqref{eq:spike} from its posterior distribution by MCMC.
-This posterior distribution can be defined as

-where $m_\gamma(\by)$ is the marginal likelihood of $\bgamma$ and $g(\cdot)$ is the model prior.
-Since the number of possible $\bgamma$ increases exponentially in $p$, a naive RWMH algorithm on the discrete posterior model space can become very inefficient under high-dimensional settings.
-Moreover, in every MCMC iteration, one has to calculate the marginal likelihood of the current model, which requires a matrix inversion step.
-Even though the size of the matrix to be inverted should be much smaller than $p$ under sparsity settings, multiple evaluations of the matrix inversion at every iteration significantly slow down the computation.
-Furthermore, even this approach is unavailable if one cannot analytically integrate out the continuous parameters.
-In such cases, either a crude approximation strategy, or a clever and specially designed yet case-specific data augmentation scheme \citep{polson2013Polya}, or a much less efficient reversible-jump scheme \citep{green1995reversible} has to be employed.

-In contrast, our neuronized prior with ReLU activation can achieve the same effect as using the discrete SpSL prior and give rise to more efficient computation, even if one cannot integrate out the continuous component in the joint posterior distribution.
-In Sections \ref{sec:sim} and \ref{sec:real}, we show with numerical examples how this procedure improves the sampling efficiency compared to the best-available MCMC procedure based on the conjugate discrete SpSL.

-When a ReLU activation function is adopted, the posterior space becomes non-smooth with respect to $\balpha$.
-As a result, the efficiency of RWMH sampling for $\alpha_j$ might be compromised.
-We show below that conditional distribution $\pi(\alpha_j\mid \by, \bw_{(-j)}, \balpha_{(-j)})$ is a mixture of two truncated Gaussians, which can be sampled exactly so as to avoid some inefficient RWMH steps.
+When the continuous component of this prior is conjugate to the Gaussian likelihood, a well-known computational strategy is the {\it collapsed Gibbs sampler} \citep{liu1994collapsed}, which integrates out all the continuous parameters (e.g., regression coefficients) and samples, via MCMC, the binary indicator vector $\bgamma$ defined in \eqref{eq:spike} from the posterior distribution $\pi(\bgamma\mid \by, \sigma^2) = \frac{m_\gamma(\by\mid \sigma^2)h(\bgamma)}{\sum_{\gamma'}m_{\gamma'}(\by\mid \sigma^2 )h(\bgamma')}$, where $m_\gamma(\by)$ is the marginal likelihood of $\bgamma$ and $h(\cdot)$ is the model prior mass function.
+Note that $\sigma^2$ is still present in the marginal likelihood because our prior is not fully conjugate with respect to the error variance.
+This collapsed sampler can become highly inefficient {if one calculates the marginal likelihood by brute force at every iteration.
+A more efficient strategy is to update the required matrix inversion and determinant incrementally.
+For example, to add or remove a variable from the current model, we need to modify the sample covariance matrix by adding or deleting one row and one column.
+The corresponding inverse and determinant can be updated using the formulas in Section~\ref{appendix:algebra} of Supplementary Materials.
+However, even with this efficient implementation, the fully collapsed sampler is still rather slow.}